The 114 Foot Putt(s)...May be the longest putt in any competition!

 One of Stanley’s proudest moments was when he teamed up with his son to pull off a Stanley sweep at the Placer County Fairgrounds in Roseville, California.
 Stanley bested the event designers by being the first entrant to hole an undulating 114-foot putt—this time giving him a shot at winning $5,000.00.
 The next day, he brought his son, Chris—who also drained the putt, which is about one-third the length of a football field.
 "There was a soda stand over next to the putting green, and I was buying a couple of sodas when I heard my son yell," said Stanley.
 "On his second or third try, he sank the same putt and I had my back turned!"
 In the final putt-off after three days of qualifying, each contestant was given one try to ace the lengthy putt for the grand prize; however, not one of the 6 finalists were able to ace another 114-foot putt for the $5,000.

 (About the Sacramento Bee article...Mr.
 Sabo's article is quite accurate; however, about his comments regarding all my "free time being devoted to putting."
-I truly don't have that much time to practice my putting except prior to my golf rounds which may be once or twice a week.
-I rely mainly on my methods and techniques, although if one has the time I certainly recommend practice on the putting green as putting is the most important part of your golf round...I suggest that you spend as much time on the putting green as you would on the driving range. --- Larry Stanley)
+I truly don't have that much free time to practice my putting except prior to my golf rounds which may be once or twice a week.
+I rely mainly on my methods and techniques, although I certainly recommend practice on the putting green as putting is the most important part of your golf round...I suggest that you spend as much time on the putting green as you would on the driving range. --- Larry Stanley)